qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 .. image:: img/configurationDone.png
    :width: 100%

-We want to tweak a few things before we start to build though.
+We want to tweak a few things before we start to build.

 Setting up your build environment